 |HELLP syndrome|| |

-- Evaluate the uterine arteries, umbilical arteries, umbilical vein, fetal middle cerebral arteries, fetal aorta, and heart
+- Used to evaluate the uterine arteries, umbilical arteries, umbilical vein, fetal middle cerebral arteries, fetal aorta, and heart

-- Cardiotocography (CTG): monitor fetal heart rate and uterine contractions (also called electronic fetal monitor)
+- Cardiotocography (CTG): used to monitor fetal heart rate and uterine contractions (also called electronic fetal monitor)

 Differential diagnosis of eclampsia

 Differential diagnosis of HELLP syndrome

 - Definition: : a rare disease most common in the third trimester; characterized by extensive fatty infiltration of the liver, which can result in acute liver failure